 I told myself I'd graduate get my diploma, work and then go back to school to find a more "stable" and "steady" job and have personal training as my side job that I'd do on the weekends and have my full time career in said field (which I had no idea what that was at the time).

-I graduated with a diploma and certificate and made a group of friends who I'm still in contact with to this day.
+I graduated with a diploma in Fitness & Health Promotion, got my ACSM certificate and made a group of friends who I'm still in contact with to this day.

 Soon after graduating I met my then boyfriend and now husband and no longer had to worry about studying for 8 exams in a week.
 Yes, you read that right.

-After graduating I got my first job working at a gym (I won't say which...but hint, it's known as 'the walmart of gyms'), I worked countless unpaid hours, was passionate about it and got fired within a month.
+After graduating I got my first job working at a gym (I won't say which...but hint, it's known as 'the Walmart of gyms'), I worked countless unpaid hours, was passionate about it and got fired within a month because I didn't secure any clients.
 It was the first time I had ever been fired in my life.

 The person who fired me read from a script the entire time.

 I felt humiliated.
-Embarassed.
+Embarrassed.
 I thought that I had done it: worked hard, got my diploma, get a job and work my way up.
 Boy was I wrong.